mezw/mapbox-gl-js-docs/docs/pages/style-spec/glyphs.md

 <!--copyeditor disable basic-->

 A style's `glyphs` property provides a URL template for loading signed-distance-field glyph sets in PBF format.
+This property is created by Mapbox Studio automatically, and it is unlikely you will need to change it.
+Your map client (Mapbox GL JS, for example) will generate and send glyph requests to the specified font server using the URL template you provide.

 ```json
 "glyphs": {{JSON.stringify(